raospiratory/Project-1---Automated-ELK-Stack-Deployment/README.md

 - SSH into your web VM: `ssh username@web.ip.vm`
 - Run command: `sudo apt install stress` which installs a stress program.
 - Run command: `sudo stress --cpu 1` which allows stress to run for a minute.
-- View metrics on Kibana which will show on screenshot display below:
+- View metrics on Kibana which will show CPU usage on screenshot display below:

 ![](https://github.com/raospiratory/Project-1---Automated-ELK-Stack-Deployment/blob/main/Images/cpu.png)

-3. wget-DoS: Generating a high amount of web requests to our VM servers to make sure that Kibana picks up data.
+**3. wget-DoS: Generating a high amount of web requests to our VM servers to make sure that Kibana picks up data.**
 - Log into Jump-Box VM and run command `wget ip.of.web.vm`: you will receive an index.html file downloaded from your web VM to your jump-box.
 - Write a loop script that will create 1000 web requests on the 10.0.0.5 server and downloaded files onto your jump-box.
 ```bash